 If you are up to venturing into the cold night and onto the cobbled streets of the old town, then the 19th century Tivoli amusement park is a must visit.
 The park’s romantic, slightly kitsch atmosphere is a pleasant addition to any winter vacation, and the Christmas lights look beautiful against a flurry of winter snow.

-Like Copenhagen, Berlin is a vibrant capital that is a worthy travel destination at any time of year, but it is especially deserving when it comes to Christmas getaways.
+Like Copenhagen, Berlin is a vibrant capital that is a worthy travel destination at any time of year, but it is especially deserving when it comes to winter holiday destinations.

 Berlin is a reasonably sized capital city, so you are spoilt for choice in terms of Christmas markets.
 Wherever you go, food and drink will probably be the central features of your Christmas shopping experience.
 Aside from the obligatory mulled wine, there are dozens of traditional German Winter treats you should try.
 Feuerzangenbowle, which is essentially sugar-loaf drenched in rum, is a particular favourite that should not be missed.